fiorite/framework/src/di/readme.md

 }
 ```

+`Singleton` decorator marks class as a singleton service.
+It means that instance is shared across all requests.
-`Singleton` behavior is recommended for the best performance however, it has limitation.
-Let's, first, dive into other behavior patterns:
+`Singleton` is recommended for the best performance.

-**There three main patterns of behavior** and their TypeScript decorators are:
+`Singleton` is one of **four service behaviors**:

 1. `Singleton` - provides the same instance every time it gets asked.
-2. `Scoped` - each, let's say, http request receives a copy of service and shares it within the request.
+2. `Scoped` - each http request receives a copy of service and shares it within the request.
 3. `Prototype` - creates a new service each time it gets provided.
+4. `Inherited` - sets `Scoped` if dependency has it, otherwise applies `Singleton`.

-`Singleton` limitation is that it cannot depend on `Scoped` service (e.g. `HttpContext`).
+`Singleton` cannot depend on `Scoped` services.
+If you decide
-In that case, prefer using `Scoped` decorator instead.

-**There the fourth smart behavior pattern** which has not been mentioned, its name is `Inherited`.
-Service provider analyses dependencies and assign `Scoped` whether dependency tree includes another `Scoped` service, otherwise `Singleton` is applied.

-`Inherited` behaviour can be used as default one because it excludes the necessity of managing behaviour manually.
+`Inherited` behaviour can be used as default one because it excludes the necessity of manual decision.
+Just focus on development matter.
-Trust this moment to Fiorite and focus on development.

----

-- How to use a service?

-In the following example `NumberService` injects `Incrementor` and its behavior is inherited from `Incrementor`.
+e.g. `NumberService` injects `Incrementor` and its behavior is inherited from `Incrementor` which is `Singleton`.

 ```typescript
 import { Inherited } from 'fiorite';